abdullamaqsood/BDA-Project/README.md

 2. Transaction data is streamed in real-time, while stock updates are batched.

 ### Limitations
-1. Pipeline scalability not tested for datasets exceeding 100 million records.
+1. Pipeline scalability not tested for datasets exceeding 10GB.
-2. Limited fault tolerance in Kafka brokers.
-3. Results visualization is dependent on Streamlit.
+2. Results visualization is dependent on Streamlit.